 The Internship consists of:

-- Six months of training in neurosurgical critical care.
-Interns work and study in the dedicated OHSU Neurosciences Intensive Care Unit, with an associated formal didactic curriculum, plus training in neurosurgical and critical care based procedures.
+- Training in neurosurgical critical care.
+Interns work and study in the dedicated OHSU Neuroscience Intensive Care Unit, with an associated formal didactic curriculum, plus training in neurosurgical and critical care based procedures.

 Educational Objectives.
-This rotation introduces the first year neurosurgery resident (R2) to:
+This rotation introduces the neurosurgery resident to:

-- The management of neurosurgical patients in the critical care and peri-operative environments, focusing on the principles of pathophysiology.
+- The management and consultation of neurosurgical patients in the critical care and peri-operative environments, focusing on the principles of pathophysiology.

 - The treatment of major central nervous system injury, including brain and spinal column.